Samfundet/Samfundet/docs/cancancan.md

 end
 ```

-The way it authorizes is by calling `authorize! :action, Group` or `authorize! :action, @group` in every action depending on whether you are action on a collection or a single object.
+The way it authorizes is by calling `authorize! :action, Group` or `authorize! :action, @group` in every action depending on whether you are acting on a collection or a single object.

-If you do not wish to load a resource, you can just call `authorize_resource` at the top of the controller instead.
+If you do not wish to load the resource, you can just call `authorize_resource` at the top of the controller instead.

-For more information or clarification, see the [CanCanCan documentation](https://github.com/CanCanCommunity/cancancan)
+For more information or clarification, see the [Can^3 documentation](https://github.com/CanCanCommunity/cancancan)

 #### Skipping authorization
 This is very easy, just call `skip_authorization_check` at the top of the controller class definition.